Wage and Hour Division (WHD)

 Fact Sheet #71: Internship Programs Under The Fair Labor Standards Act

-The Test For Unpaid Interns
+The Test for Unpaid Interns and Students

-- The intern is not necessarily entitled to a job at the conclusion of the internship; and
+- The extent to which the intern and the employer understand that the internship is conducted without entitlement to a paid job at the conclusion of the internship.

 Where to Obtain Additional Information

+This publication is for general information and is not a regulation.
 For additional information, visit our Wage and Hour Division Website: http://www.wagehour.dol.gov and/or call our toll-free information and helpline, available 8 a.m. to 5 p.m. in your time zone, 1-866-4USWAGE (1-866-487-9243).

 1 - The FLSA exempts certain people who volunteer to perform services for a state or local government agency or who volunteer for humanitarian purposes for non-profit food banks.
 WHD also recognizes an exception for individuals who volunteer their time, freely and without anticipation of compensation, for religious, charitable, civic, or humanitarian purposes to non-profit organizations.
 Unpaid internships for public sector and non-profit charitable organizations, where the intern volunteers without expectation of compensation, are generally permissible.